Eremiascincus phantasmus: Description

 The Eremiascincus genus of skinks is characterised by their nocturnal and fossorial habit.
 These adaptations lead to them mostly inhabiting ecosystems consisting of loose substrate such as sand dunes and sandy plains.
 It is a nocturnal forager, consuming mostly insects.
 Skinks of this genus are referred to as 'sand-swimmers' referring to their ability to move easily through sand.

 Eremiascincus mostly feed on insects such as moths, termites, beetles, grasshoppers, and spiders but they also consume some small reptile species such as geckos or smaller skinks.
 They are crepuscular or nocturnal foragers, and forage on the surface of loose substrates.

 E. phantasmus is oviparous with clutch sizes ranging from 2-7 eggs.

 Taxonomy

-In 2013 Sven Mecke, Paul Doughty and Stephen Charles Donnellan examined variation in morphology of the Eremascincus fasciolatus, providing clarification on four different species, and providing the description and clarification of diagnostic features for E. phantasmus as a distinct species.
+In 2013 Sven Mecke, Paul Doughty and Stephen Charles Donnellan examined variation in morphology of the Eremiascincus fasciolatus, providing clarification on four different species, and providing the description and clarification of diagnostic features for E. phantasmus as a distinct species.

 Eric Worrell is thought to be the first author to use the colloquial name 'ghost skink' in 1963, in reference to Eremiascincus richardsonii.
-In 1974, Glenn Milton Storr referred to an extremely pale form of E. faciolatus located in the Lake Eyre region of north-eastern South Australia, followed by Allen Eddy Greer in 1979.
+In 1974, Glen Milton Storr referred to an extremely pale form of E. fasciolatus located in the Lake Eyre region of north-eastern South Australia, followed by Allen Eddy Greer in 1979.